Site icon Regpack

 Notice that you don’t have to include all liabilities in the quick ratio equation—only current ones.
 Current liabilities are only debts that must be paid within a year, such as:

 So, what makes a good quick ratio?
-If the ratio is at 1 or more, it has enough liquid assets to pay its current liabilities—which is a positive indicator of the company’s current financial health.
+If the current ratio is at 1 or more, it has enough liquid assets to pay its current liabilities—which is a positive indicator of the company’s current financial health.

 Average Customer Acquisition Cost